-In following years, many great team matchups were held, with 1990 even featuring a “Final Match of Survival” with all the winners from each match having one final elimination match, which was won by Hulk Hogan and The Ultimate Warrior.
+In the following years, many great team matchups were held, with 1990 even featuring a “Final Match of Survival” with all the winners from each match having one final elimination match, which was won by Hulk Hogan and The Ultimate Warrior.
 1991 was the first Survivor Series that featured a WWF Heavyweight Championship match in addition to the traditional elimination matches.
 On that night, Hulk Hogan lost the WWF Championship to the Undertaker (who had just made his historic debut one year earlier at Survivor Series 90) in a shocking turn of events.
 In 1992 the Survivor Series featured regular matches to change things up.
-The change was OK and it was still a fun show, but in 1993 the traditional format was back, and remained for the next few years.
-Eventually in the mid 90’s, the Survivor Series was moved to Sundays like all the rest of the WWE pay per views now days.
-At first the change wasn’t horrible, still some good Survivor Series shows.
-But of course now WWE is stale, and Survivor Series is just another PPV like the rest of them, with the same guys we see wrestling each other every week on RAW and Smackdown.
+The change was OK and it was still a fun show, but in 1993 the traditional format was back and remained for the next few years.
+Eventually in the mid-’90s, the Survivor Series was moved to Sundays like all the rest of the WWE pay-per-views nowadays.
+At first, the change wasn’t horrible, still some good Survivor Series shows.
+But of course, now WWE is stale, and Survivor Series is just another PPV like the rest of them, with the same guys we see wrestling each other every week on RAW and Smackdown.
 Thankfully, the WWE Survivor Series Anthology has been released, and the magic can be re-lived every Thanksgiving by popping in a DVD.

 So while most people have football as their Thanksgiving tradition, the hype, the action, the true tradition of Thanksgiving, will always be the early days, of The Survivor Series.
 Below is the main event from the very first Survivor Series in 1987…Team Hogan vs. Team Andre, complete with the pre-match interviews and hype: